pandulapeter/beagle/README.md

 Beagle.imprint(this)
 ```

-After this a list of modules needs to be provided, but this can be changed at any time and the UI will be automatically updated.
+After this a list of modules (tricks) needs to be provided, but this can be changed at any time and the UI will be automatically updated.
 See [this implementation](https://github.com/pandulapeter/beagle/blob/master/example/src/main/java/com/pandulapeter/beagleExample/BeagleExampleApplication.kt) for a detailed example.

-### Modules
+### Tricks
 See [this file](https://github.com/pandulapeter/beagle/blob/master/beagle-core/src/main/java/com/pandulapeter/beagleCore/configuration/Trick.kt) for documentation about every supported module.

 Any number of generic modules can be added in any order as long as they have a unique ID: